On this page you can find most of the rules regarding the Master’s thesis.

 *These deadlines only apply if you do not submit your thesis within the submission deadline for your first or second examination attempt respectively.
 Other rules/deadlines apply if you do not pass your first or second examination attempt (please refer to the section “If you do not pass...” below”).

 ** These dates apply to students starting their programme in the winter and to students who have been granted dispensation to write their Master's thesis in the autumn semester.

 If the date of the submission deadline is a Saturday, Sunday or public holiday, the deadline will be the next working day following this date.

-To start the preparation of the thesis you must decide on a topic and also formulate a tentative problem statement.
+To start the preparation of the thesis you must decide on a topic and also formulate a tentative thesis statement.

-Before the deadlines (listed above) you must register your preferred academic supervisor, the (tentative) thesis title and your problem statement by completing the Registration webform
+Before the deadlines (listed above) you must register your preferred academic supervisor, the (tentative) thesis title and your thesis statement by completing the Registration webform

 If you are writing a theoretical thesis please state it under the company information in the registration form.

 The master’s thesis can be written by one or two students.
 If you are two authors you must register by completing the same webform together (e.g. one webform for each 'group').

 The reasons why you should consider your “Thesis statement including theory and data” as early as possible are that these considerations will influence your choice of supervisor and allow potential supervisors to determine whether they would be the right supervisor for your project.
 In this way, your own clarification of your research area makes it easier for you to ask for the right supervisor.
 In addition, the coordinators use your research area and your suggested title to determine whether your topic falls within the academic scope of your degree programme.